hiepbk/3D-Swin-Transformer/README.md

 ## DeepLib Framework

-I built **DeepLib** from scratch, a comprehensive end-to-end deep learning framework built from scratch for computer vision tasks.
+I built **DeepLib**, a comprehensive end-to-end deep learning framework built from scratch for computer vision tasks.
 DeepLib is designed with modularity, extensibility, and ease of use in mind, drawing inspiration from established frameworks such as:

 - **Detectron2** (Facebook AI Research)
 - **MMDetection** (OpenMMLab)